 Along with the individual faculty members, it's always worth studying what the university is best known for.
 The better known a university is in a particular field, the more chance you have of being able to immerse yourself in that subject.
-If your chosen university is renowned worldwide for your particular passion, then you can be sure you won't have any shortage of experts to call on if needs be.
+If your chosen university is renowned worldwide for your particular passion – for example if you want to study an MBA in the USA – then you can be sure you won't have any shortage of experts to call on if needs be.
 Looking into research projects taken on by an institution is a really good way of building an idea of what their areas of expertise are.

 Wherever you choose to study, you're going to be spending an extended period of time there – of at least on year.
 You need to make sure you have options that will be amenable to you in terms of accommodation.
 Take a look at what's offered on campus and off campus by the university itself.
 If you want to find private accommodation then look at local listings online and see how well set up they are for temporary to long term lets.
 A lot of universities towns are particularly well set up for student accommodation, but don't take that as a fact and make sure you investigate before you buy your ticket!
 If you're struggling to find anything appropriate then be sure to contact your chosen university's accommodation office, as it's their job to help you find the right place.